 Cash flows: Inflows and outflows of cash and cash equivalents (learn more in CFI’s Ultimate Cash Flow Guide)

 Cash Balance: Cash on hand and demand deposits (cash balance on the balance sheet)

 Cash Equivalents: Cash equivalents include cash held as bank deposits, short-term investments, and any very easily cash-convertible assets – includes overdrafts and cash equivalents with short-term maturities (less than three months).

 Operating activities are the principal revenue-producing activities of the entity.
-Operating cash flows typically include the cash flows associated with sales, purchases, and other expenses.
+Cash Flow from Operations typically include the cash flows associated with sales, purchases, and other expenses.

 The company’s chief finance officer chooses between the direct and indirect presentation of operating cash flow:

 |Change in working capital||ΔWC|